zacyang/config-service-clj/README.md

  - add athentication
  - add user role, admin(r/w) role and dev(r) role
  - spike on how to test database repo
+ - make repo configurable , so that test can use it's own repo

 ## License